1. Home

 • Stable native support: Native integrations are more reliable than third-party connectors.
 Ask whether the platform maintains direct partnerships with Meta, TikTok and Telegram.

-For marketing and sales leaders, weak messaging support means slower replies, lost leads and lower conversion rates on your highest-intent channels.
+For marketing and sales leaders, weak messaging support means slower replies, lost leads and lower conversion rates on high-intent channels.
+Buyers should also test whether a platform is truly omnichannel or only multichannel.

 2. Integration capabilities